sudarkoff/sudarkoff.github.com/content/posts/markdown-plus-pandoc-workflow.md

 ## SCM

 The first component of my workflow is an SCM.
-I happen to prefer [Git], but any reasonable SCM will do.
+I happen to prefer [Git](https://git-scm.com), but any reasonable SCM will do.
 Anything and everything related to the document I'm working on is version-controlled.
 That includes an outline, notes, images, supporting scripts and so on.
 This allows me to focus on my writing and not worry about keeping track of multiple revisions, making a backup copy, merging multiple versions of the document and so on.
 It also allows me to evolve the accompanying tools (Makefiles, scripts, etc.) along with the document.
 Git in particular makes collaboration with multiple authors dramatically easier - authors work on their pieces in their own repositories and/or branches without stepping on each other's toes and then gracefully merge everything back together.

 ## Writing

-Once again, I happen to prefer [Vim], but any reasonable editor would do (e.g.: [TextMate] on Mac, [gEdit] on Linux or [Notepad++] on Windows).
+Once again, I happen to prefer Vim, but any reasonable editor would do (e.g.: TextMate on Mac, gEdit on Linux or Notepad++ on Windows).

 Some text editors are better than others.
 Particular Vim features (extended by a few strategically picked plugins) that would make your writing more pleasant include automatic indenting of lines in a certain way, inserting matching brackets for links, syntax highlighting, not slowing me down when working remotely through a slow internet connection (which happens more often that I'd like) and so on.

-For formatting the text I use [Markdown] - my first secret ingredient.
+For formatting the text I use [Markdown](https://daringfireball.net/projects/markdown/) - my first secret ingredient.
 It is a plain text formatting syntax and as the author himself puts it: "the overriding design goal for Markdown’s formatting syntax is to make it as readable as possible.
 The idea is that a Markdown-formatted document should be publishable as-is, as plain text, without looking like it’s been marked up with tags or formatting instructions."
 And it's a very important feature because, once again, it allows me to focus on my writing rather than on formatting the text.
 Markdown is easy and unobtrusive to write and it doesn't get in the way when you read the document.
 At the same time, it's easily convertible to a plethora of fancier-looking formats.
 Which brings us to the next tool - Pandoc.

 ## Pandoc

-[Pandoc] is the second secret ingredient.
+[pandoc](https://pandoc.org) is the second secret ingredient.
 It takes Markdown (in addition to a half dozen other formats) and converts it to a couple dozen other formats including HTML, Microsoft Word, PDF, EPUB and MediaWiki.
 Pandoc also introduces a few important extensions to Markdown that make it even easier to write content-rich documents.
 And all in plain text!

 ## Makefile